 2.3.2.1 Warden and Dean.
 At the first meeting of Diocesan Council following adjournment of the Annual Convention, the Diocesan Council shall elect, with the concurrence of the Ecclesiastical Authority, one elected lay member of the Diocesan Council to serve as Warden of the Council; and the Ecclesiastical Authority shall appoint, with the concurrence of the Diocesan Council, one elected clergy member of the Diocesan Council to serve as Dean of the Council.
-The Warden and Dean so elected shall serve as officers of the Diocesan Council until the earlier of the next organizational meeting of Diocesan Council or the election of a successor.
+The Warden and Dean so elected shall serve as officers of the Diocesan Council or the election of a successor.
 The Warden and Dean shall assist the Ecclesiastical Authority in coordinating and facilitating the work of Diocesan Council.
 The Warden and Dean may be elected to successive terms.